-- Judgments – Common issues with judgments found in the chain of title include judgments against one spouse, against a person with same name, foreign judgments filed in Florida, satisfaction of judgments and statute of limitations as their impact on judgments in the public records.
+- Judgments – Common issues with judgments found in the chain of title include judgments against one spouse, against a person with the same name, foreign judgments filed in Florida, the satisfaction of judgments and statute of limitations as to their impact on judgments in the public records.

 Because of our recording system, when liens are recorded in the public records it is easy to investigate and determine what needs to be done to convey marketable to the buyer.
 Mortgages, for instance, are easy to locate so that a buyer can insist that the seller pay off the outstanding mortgage at closing.